-While Imodium is marketed for people and there is no veterinary equivalent, veterinarians can recommend it for cats under the U.S. Food and Drug Administration's extra-label usage.
+While Imodium is marketed for people and there is no veterinary equivalent, veterinarians can recommend it for an anti-diarrhea medicine for cats under the U.S. Food and Drug Administration's extra-label usage.

-If your cat develops a serious case of diarrhea -- including the explosive type or feces mixed with blood -- he needs veterinary attention.
-Take him to the vet if he is constantly going in and out of the litter box.
+If your cat develops a serious case of diarrhea — including passing feces mixed with blood — he needs veterinary attention.
+Take your cat to the vet if he is constantly going in and out of the litter box.
 Cats with severe diarrhea can dehydrate rapidly; your vet might have to administer intravenous fluids.

-Very old or debilitated cats shouldn't receive Imodium, nor should cats diagnosed with kidney or urinary tract disease, hypothyroidism or Addison's disease.
+Very old or debilitated cats shouldn't receive Imodium, nor should cats diagnosed with kidney or urinary tract disease, hypothyroidism, or Addison's disease.
 Don't give Imodium to pregnant cats.
 If your cat receives any other type of medication, check with your vet before administering Imodium.

-Kittens and Diarrhea
+Kittens and diarrhea

-While your adult cat might experience mild diarrhea from a gastrointestinal upset, in kittens diarrhea often results from parasite infestation or bacterial infection.
-Because they are so tiny and their immune systems undeveloped, a bout of diarrhea can prove fatal to kittens without prompt veterinary treatment.
+While your adult cat might experience mild diarrhea from a gastrointestinal upset, in kittens, diarrhea often results from parasite infestation or bacterial infection.
+The cause is often contaminated food or a contaminated fecal environment.
+Because kittens are small and their immune systems undeveloped, a bout of diarrhea can prove fatal without immediate veterinary treatment.